MLB plans 60-game slate, shortest since 1878, as union balks - WHIZ News

 The union announced its rejection, and the vote total was confirmed by a person familiar with that meeting who spoke to the AP on condition of anonymity because the balloting was not made public.
 The decision likely will provoke what figures to be lengthy and costly litigation over the impact of the coronavirus on the sport, similar to the collusion cases that sent baseball spiraling to a spring training lockout in 1990 and a 7 1/2-month strike in 1994-95 that wiped out the World Series for the first time in nine decades.

-It also eliminates a $25 million postseason players’ pool, meaning players will not get paid anything above meal money during the playoffs and World Series, and $33 million in advance salary that would have been forgiven for 769 players at the bottom of the salary scale with lower rates of pay while in the minors.
+It also eliminates a $25 million postseason players’ pool, meaning players will not get paid anything above meal money during the playoffs and World Series, and the clubs’ offer to forgive $33 million in salary advanced to 769 players at the bottom of the salary scale with lower rates of pay while in the minors: $16,500, $30,000 or $60,000 for each of them.

 “It’s absolute death for this industry to keep acting as it has been.
 Both sides,” Cincinnati pitcher Trevor Bauer tweeted in a rare instance of a player criticizing the union.
 “We’re driving the bus straight off a cliff.
 How is this good for anyone involved?
 Covid 19 already presented a lose lose lose situation and we’ve somehow found a way to make it worse.
 Incredible.”